TLCFEM/suanPan-manual/docs/Example/Structural/Statics/rc-section-analysis.md

 However, a negative moment does not change the moment capacity significantly.

 Interested readers can try to apply both positive and negative rotation and verify the results.

+## Prestressed Section

+One can also apply prestressing to the rebars via the [Prestrain](../../../Library/Material/Wrapper/Prestrain.md) wrapper.